VladimerKhasia/ML-in-Notebooks/README.md

 ♾️ in development

 The goal of these notebooks is to provide me and other lifelong learners with google colab implementations to stop low-end hardware from being a barrier to our curiosity.
-An essential part of these notebooks uses, combines, or reimplements other people's work I used for learning, so feel free to use the code as you like without mentioning me, but do not forget to reference others.
+An essential part of these notebooks uses, combines, or reimplements other people's work I learned from, so feel free to use the code as you like without mentioning me, but do not forget to reference others.
 Good luck!

 P.S.